weeeBox/mobile-system-design/common-interview-mistakes.md

 - **Jumping from a topic to a topic** - frequent context switching might be hard to follow for the interviewer.
 - **Going too broad with the answers** - covering irrelevant things does not provide meaning full "signal" to the interviewer.
 Try to stick to the original question.

-### Treat the interviewer as an adversary
+### Treating the interviewer as an adversary
-_TBD_
+The primary role of the interviewer is to determine if the candidate is fit for the job.
+If the candidate feels any kind of hostility from the interviewer - it should be reported to the recruiting specialist.

 ### Trying to fit a solution into an existing scheme
-_TBD_
+Most pronounced for the candidates who learn particular designs on the Internet and attempt fitting the questions into an unrelated solution.

 ### Being toxic
-- Opinionated
-- Interrupting the interviewer
-- "Educating" the interviewer
-- Being a "pleaser"
-_TBD_
+- **Being opinionated** - holding a strong belief about certain technology and rejecting any alternative approaches.
+- **Interrupting the interviewer** - the interviewer might provide some useful hints or suggest a direction toward the solution.
+The candidate should let the interviewer finish their thought before bringing up any kind of disagreement.
+- **"Educating" the interviewer** - if the candidate believes that the interviewer is being incorrect - it's better to politely suggest this instead of lecturing them on their ignorance.
+Spending time on "educating" the interviewer provides no useful "signal" and may raise some red flags.
+- **Being a "pleaser"** - trying to compliment the interviewer hoping for a positive feedback report in return.

-### Not suggesting alternatives
+### Not explaining decisions or not suggesting alternatives
-_TBD_
+It is a red flag when the candidate offers a concrete solution right away without any prior justification.
+The interviewer might not be able to understand why the candidate prefers a specific approach without comparing it to possible alternatives.

 ### Lying
-- An interviewer might be a domain expert.
-_TBD_
+Making up things and lying about them is risky since there's a chance that the interviewer might be a domain expert in the area of the discussion.

-### Not having good structure in your solution
+### Not having any structure for your solution
-_TBD_
+Most pronounced for the candidates who don't prepare for their rounds.
+Not having a plan for structuring the solution would put additional pressure during the interview.

 ### Speaking in terms of specific vendors
-_TBD_
+Using vendor-specific solutions during the interview makes it more about the implementation details and not about architecture design.
+The candidate may omit all vendor information unless the interviewer explicitly asks about it.

 ### Being overly optimistic
-Everything you do would make a negative effect - your goal is to minimize it.
-_TBD_
+Sometimes, the candidate does not take the "unhappy" path into account.
+For example, running out of memory or disk space.

 ### Making assumptions
-It's better to tell that you don't know instead of makind assumptions.
+It's better to admit that you don't know how things work instead of making assumptions.
+It's ok to reason about how a certain functionality _could_ be implemented but you need to state your lack of knowledge first.
-_TBD_

-### Ignoring interviewer's hints
+### Ignoring the interviewer's hints
-_TBD_

-### Not explaining your decisions
-_TBD_
+The interviewer is there to help you - take a hint!

 ## Interviewer
 _Note: Cognitive hiring biases are left out of scope for this guide.
-You can find lots of information on the Internet._
+You can [find](https://blog.staffingadvisors.com/5-cognitive-biases-that-get-in-the-way-of-hiring) lots of information on the Internet._

 ### Not being prepared
 _TBD_